Binary Linear Codes, Dimers and Hypermatrices: Application to 3D dimer problem

 \section{Application to 3D dimer problem}

 Let $Q$ be cubic $n\times n\times n$ lattice.
-The dimer partition function of $Q$, which is equal to the generating function of the perfect matchings of $Q$, can be by Theorem \ref{thm.main3} identified with the permanent of the Kasteleyn vertex-adjacency matrix of triangular configuration $\T(Q)$.
+The dimer partition function of $Q$, which is equal to the generating function of the perfect matchings of $Q$, can be identified (by Theorem \ref{thm.main3}) with the determinant of the Kasteleyn vertex-adjacency matrix of triangular configuration $\T(Q)$.
 Natural question arises whether this observation can be used to study the 3D dimer problem.

 We first observe that the natural embedding of $Q$ in 3-space can be simply modified to yield an embedding of $\T(Q)$ in 3-space.
 This can perhaps best be understood by figures, see Figure \ref{fig.3dimer}; this figure depicts configuration $\T(Q)$ around vertex $v$ of $Q$ with neighbors $u_1, \ldots, u_6$.